sergiocollado/potpourri/Notes_on_protocols/Notes_on_free5G.md

 The processor layer relies on functions and models generated from OpenAPI specifications, ensuring adherence to 3GPP standards.
 We will revisit this in future topics.

-⚠️ Warning:When troubleshooting, trace the request path in the following order: router, handler, and then processor.
+⚠️ Warning: When troubleshooting, trace the request path in the following order: router, handler, and then processor.
 This helps pinpoint exactly where behavior diverges from expectations.

 This step-by-step trace illustrates how free5GC routes and processes requests in a consistent and modular way, preparing you to understand the full API execution flow in the next section.